 Is your cat a really Chatty Cathy with some serious body language?
 They 'talk' to you all of the time, but are you picking up what they're throwing down?
 Do you know the meaning of tail twitches, eye dilation, ears up, ears down, etc.?
 It might be easier to figure out the meaning of life.
 Cats are very special animals with a myriad of communication styles.
 If you’re a very visual person, this fun cartoon layout may be just what you need.
 If you want more substance, we’ve broken down some of the more common cat body language cues.

 Cats that head butt you, and try to rub against you are happy cats - and they just want to share the love.
 Not all cats are Don Juan’s; some cats won’t rub against you, but they exhibit other signs of happiness and contentment.
-If your cat decides to ball itself up and tuck everything in and around its body, the cat could be anxious or agitated.
+If your cat decides to ball themself up and tuck everything in and around their body, the cat could be anxious or agitated.
 The nice thing is, there are several other ways to gauge your kitty’s health and happiness.

 The ears are similar to the tail in the way that they show us just how the cat is feeling.
-Just like the tail, a more loose set of ears that are slightly tilted forward are a good sign that your cat is happy.
+Just like the tail, a more loose set of ears that are slightly tilted forward is a good sign that your cat is happy.
 Perky ears that are angled forward indicate that there is something really cool and interesting that has captured the cat’s attention.
-On the other end, ears that are pinned down, or rapidly moving, are a sign that something is amiss.
+On the other hand, ears that are pinned down, or rapidly moving, are a sign that something is amiss.